A few years after Roborock launched their first product, the S5, they now finally have an upgrade – the S5 Max.

 You won’t get this type of option with the S5 or the S6.
 While the Roborock S4 does not have a mop, so it is the best option if you only want the vacuum feature.

 The design of the Roborock dust cup remains the same as the older S5.
 It can only hold up to 490 ml of dry dirt, which is decent, but nothing to get excited about.

 Behind the dust cup is a HEPA filter that helps keep allergens inside the bin.
-The opening is quite narrow, so emptying can be a little tricky.
+The opening is quite narrow, so disposing of dirt can be a little tricky.
 I would suggest tapping the HEPA filter on a solid object like the trash bin to dislodge any dirt that may wedge between the bends.

 How does the Roborock S5 Max navigate?

 One of the biggest strengths of Roborock products is the smart navigating system that relies on a Laser sensor.

 All Roborock robot vacuums use LIDAR, which is a similar technology used by Neato BotVac products.

 The S5 Max has Roborock’s latest navigation technology they call the “Adaptive, Dynamic Route Planning,” where the robot selects an optimal cleaning route depending on the shape of the room.

 So this means it doesn’t just on in one fixed direction.
 As the laser is scanning the room, it will go in the most efficient direction based on the outline of the room, as you’ll see in the graphics by Roborock above.